 We like the Urban Composter which includes a compost accelerator spray and a tap to collect garden fertilizer.

-Compost tumblers are great if you have a little more space to, well, tumble your compost, and you don’t like the idea of using a compost accelerator.
+Compost tumblers are great if you have a little more space to, well, tumble your compost and you don’t like the idea of using a compost accelerator.

 We like the FCMP Outdoor Tumbling Composter but would not recommend using one indoors.

-Standing compositors are great if you’ve got a bit more outdoor space but you’d rather your composting took up vertical space, rather than spread itself out horizontally.
-Brands will vary and you need one that fits your dimensions, but only buy a composter that is made out of recycled, UV stabilized plastic.
+Standing compositors are great if you’ve got a bit more outdoor space but you’d rather your composting took up vertical space rather than spread itself out horizontally.
+Brands will vary, and you need one that fits your dimensions, but only buy a composter that is made out of recycled, UV-stabilized plastic.

 Can I build my own compost bin?

 Yes!
-If have the space it is easy to build your own compost bin or series of bins out of recycled materials.
+If have the space, it is easy to build your own compost bin or series of bins out of recycled materials.
 We like this tutorial for making one out of old pallets.

 Is there anything else I need to know about composting my kitchen scraps?

-- As well as making sure you have a good balance of different types of compostables in your heap or composter, layering different types of compostables so you are not creating micro-areas of the same thing is essential to produce rich, healthy compost.
+- As well as making sure you have a good balance of different types of compostables in your heap or composter, layering different types of compostables, so you are not creating micro-areas of the same thing is essential to produce rich, healthy compost.

-- If you have space, it is also helpful to have multiple compost bins on the go so while one bin is maturing, you can get started on the next one.
+- If you have space, it is also helpful to have multiple compost bins on the go so that while one bin is maturing, you can get started on the next one.